Horror of Dracula

 Dracula movies have never gone out of fashion.
 But after Hollywood played out its Dracula-Meets-Wolf-Man-Meets-Frankenstein-Meets-Abbott-and-Costello string in the mid-1900s, the creative impetus switched to England.

-In particular, the U.K-based Hammer Film Productions launched a series of horror flicks that many discriminating fans swear are superior to the American efforts that had dominated the popular imagination.
+In particular, the U.K-based Hammer Film Productions launched a series of horror flicks that discriminating fans swear are superior to the American efforts that had dominated the popular imagination.

 Plus the emphasis is placed on psychological development of characters rather than on emotional hysterics.